 Search Strategy (# 8)

-The search strategiews for each database will be developed in concert with a librarian and then peer-reviewed by another librarian.
+The search strategies for each database will be developed in concert with a librarian and then peer-reviewed by another librarian.

 Study Selection Process (# 9)

 Study selection will be conducted in two steps:

-first, there will be a review of titles and abstracts of the sudies found by electronic search by two different reviewers using a prespecified data form.
+first, there will be a review of titles and abstracts of the studies found by electronic search by two different reviewers using a prespecified data form.
 The discrepancies between the two reviewers in choosing studies for further analysis at this stage will be resolved by consensus between the two reviewers.

 Second, the studies identified as potentially relevant in the first stage will be retrieved as full text, and these will in turn be reviewed by two reviewers using a prespecified data form to analyse the studies for quality of methods.
 Again, the discrepancies will be resolved by consensus.

 Data Collection Process (# 10)